punchurass/archinstaller/README.md

 # archinstaller
-Simple script to instal Arch Linux with a GUI
+Simple script to install Arch Linux with a GUI

 *I strongly reccomend editing the scripts BEFORE running them*